saferpay/jsonapi/texts/ContainerDictionary.md

 		        string	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">A human readable description provided by the merchant that will be displayed in Payment Page.</div>
+	<div style="padding-bottom: 10px">A human-readable description provided by the merchant that will be displayed in Payment Page.</div>
 	<i class="small text-muted">
 Utf8[1..1000]<br />
 				    <span>Example: <code>Description of payment</code></span>